I made roughly around that many mistakes when I was just starting out this whole “fitness” thing.

 This is how you can quickly get in shape without wasting countless hours at the gym.
 Everybody wins!

 At the end of the day, a goal without a plan is just a wish.

 Without a specific plan for how to achieve it, it’s just a wish.
 A fantasy.
 And fantasies aren’t going to make you achieve your fitness goals.

-At this point, you literally have all the steps that you need to jumpstart your fitness journey.
+At this point, you literally have all the steps that you need to get fit and finally have a lean body even if you don’t have a lot of time in your hands.
 The next question then becomes, how do you go about turning this entire fitness thing in to a lifestyle?

 First, lets quickly touch on how the dictionary defines the word fitness.

 They define it as: in good physical shape and healthy.